ThermalGaussian: Thermal 3D Gaussian Splatting: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We are the first to implement thermal reconstruction based on 3DGS.
 We not only achieve simultaneous rendering of thermal and RGB images but also significantly improve the rendering quality of both color and thermal images.
 Additionally, we greatly reduce the model's storage requirements.
-In the future, we plan to incorporate super-resolution for more detailed thermal reconstruction and to explore the reconstruction of dynamic thermal processes.
+In the appendix, we discuss the limitations of this work and potential directions for future research.